hdShang/arxiv-daily/docs/cs-RO/2025-09-29/papers/250924768v1-ia-vla-input-augmentation-for-vision-language-action-models-in-setti.md

 ---
 layout: default
-title: IA-VLA: Input Augmentation for Vision-Language-Action models in settings with semantically complex tasks
+title: "IA-VLA: Input Augmentation for Vision-Language-Action models in settings with semantically complex tasks"
 ---

 # IA-VLA: Input Augmentation for Vision-Language-Action models in settings with semantically complex tasks